-Our Favorite Airbnb – Royal Mile Tower Apartment
+Our Favourite Airbnb – Royal Mile Tower Apartment

 This stunning one-bedroom apartment is located in the heart of Edinburgh’s Old Town.
 Housed in an 18th-century tower, this modern flat is just steps from the Castle, Grassmarket and many of the city’s main attractions.

-Our Favorite Budget Hotel – STAY Central Hotel
+Our Favourite Budget Hotel – STAY Central Hotel

 - A clean, modern and boutique style hotel

 - Central to all you need to get the full experience of Edinburgh in a weekend

 - Comfortable en-suite rooms equipped with flat-screen TVs and Bluetooth music systems

 As the name suggests, this budget-friendly hotel is in an ideal central location!
 It is an easy walking distance to the Royal Mile and many important city attractions.
 The hotel is modern and well decorated, with a fun atmosphere.
 There are some great pubs around the accommodation, with The Three Sisters being in the same building!